 What Are Accessorials?

-When shipping freight, make sure it receives the proper handling it requires.
-Think of accessorials as add-ons to your shipment, just like adding technical features to a computer you’re buying.
-Some may be required, while others are completely optional.
+When shipping freight, you should make sure that it receives the proper handling it requires.
+So think of accessorials as add-ons to your shipment, just like adding technical features to a computer you’re buying.
+Some may be necessary, while others are completely optional.
+Failure to notify the need for certain accessorials can lead to unwanted billing adjustments.
 Use this list to help you determine which services you need or want for your shipment.

 Freight Scheduling Options

-Expedited Freight—If you have urgent, time-sensitive shipments that must arrive at its destination by a certain date (and sometimes, a certain time), expedite them.
-Your freight will move as priority freight, and our freight agents will work around the clock to ensure it gets where it needs to go.
+Expedited Freight—If you have urgent, time-sensitive shipments that must arrive at their destination by a certain date (and sometimes, a certain time), expedite them.
+By doing this, your freight will move as priority freight, and our freight agents will work around the clock to ensure it gets where it needs to go.

 First Mile Service—With First Mile service your freight will be picked up and packaged, then delivered to its destination.
-All the work will be done for you!
+In other words, all the work will be done for you!

 Final (Last) Mile—Final Mile is the delivery of the freight to its end customer, but with additional steps in between.
 This service includes inside delivery and debris removal.
-If more services are needed, let us know and we will help you secure those requirements.
+If you are in need of more services, let us know and we will help you secure those requirements.

 White Glove Service—With White Glove Service you will not be responsible for packaging, moving, loading, or unloading your furniture.
-Your furniture will be picked up and delivered inside your destination.
+Instead, your furniture will be picked up and delivered inside your destination for you.
 They will even unpack and take care of debris removal for you.
 Some carriers offer a complete, door-to-door service and will save you the hassle of having to worry about properly packaging and preparing your furniture for shipping.

 Freight Handling (Required)

-Residential Service—Residential shipping can be tricky for the shipper and the carrier, since residential areas are not built with commercial purposes in mind (even if you run a business out of your home, a house is always still a home).
+Residential Service—Residential shipping can be tricky for the shipper and the carrier since residential areas do not typically accommodate commercial purposes (even if you run a business out of your home, a house is always still a home).
 These include:

 - Home-based businesses